TJWetmore/TJWetmore/README.md

 # Hey! 👋
 ### About you
-You found my Github, and you know what Github is.
-So I take it you're a developer.
-Great, I see myself as a personality hire so please see my personality.
+You found my Github, so I take it you're a developer.

 If you came to see 🟩 🟩 🟩 - 😬 that's all on my company github profile.
 But I promise you, I am not a ⬜️ ⬜️ ⬜️ developer.